patie229/DBMS_02/README.md

 and verify that the render succeeded, without opening the SVG file.

 > *Your answer:*
+>
+You can check the exit code with:"echo $?"
+A value of 0 means PlantUML succeeded.

 **Question 3.2:** Delete `schema.svg` and run `plantuml -tsvg schema.puml` again.
 Then run `git status`.
 Is `schema.svg` shown as an untracked file?
 Explain why or why not.

 > *Your answer:*
+>
+git status does not show schema.svg as an untracked file.
+Your terminal output confirms this: the working tree is clean.
+Because schema.svg is listed in .gitignore.
+Git completely ignores files that match patterns in .gitignore, even if they are newly created.
+So when PlantUML recreates schema.svg, Git does not show it as untracked.

 ---